 Parties in adversary proceedings should be prepared at the first pretrial conference to submit a joint pretrial scheduling order that includes a discovery cutoff date.
-A form pre-trial scheduling order may be found here.
+Judge Drain’s standard form of pretrial scheduling order can be found here: here.

 Written direct examinations by affidavit or declaration on penalty of perjury of witnesses within the party’s control are expected to be used for evidentiary hearings and trials, with the declarant to be available for cross examination and re-direct.
-Such sworn affidavits or declarations shall be exchanged by the parties and submitted to Chambers no later than seven days before trial.
+Such sworn affidavits or declarations shall be exchanged by the parties and submitted to Chambers no later than five days before trial.

-Unless otherwise provided by the Court, the parties shall exchange pre-marked exhibits no less than fourteen days before trial.
-No less than seven days before trial, the parties shall agree on the admissibility of as many exhibits as possible and submit such exhibits to Chambers in a joint exhibit book.
+Unless otherwise directed by the Court, the parties shall exchange pre-marked exhibits no less than fourteen days before trial.
+No less than five days before trial, the parties shall have agreed on the admissibility of as many exhibits as possible and submit such exhibits to Chambers in a joint exhibit book.

-Motions in limine with respect to proposed evidence whose exclusion will materially affect the conduct of the trial must be filed at least seven days before trial, with responses due three days before trial.
+Motions in limine with respect to proposed evidence whose exclusion will materially affect the conduct of the trial must be filed at least five days before trial, with responses due two days before trial.

 Pursuant to Local Rule 7007-1(b), discovery motions may not be filed until the parties have (a) conferred among themselves to resolve the dispute and (b) participated in a conference with the Court [see Conferences, above].
-Parties should contact Chambers to schedule a conference.
+Parties should contact Chambers to schedule a conference as provided above.

-Parties that wish to make a “live” telephonic appearance in order to speak or make argument are required to receive permission from Chambers prior to registering with CourtCall.
-Parties seeking permission to participate telephonically must email email@example.com at least two business days prior to the hearing, and should be prepared to provide the following information: Name of party that the attorney is representing, the motion on which the attorney intends to argue, and the reason that a telephonic appearance is necessary, and whether the party intends to submit evidence.
+Parties who wish to make a “live” telephonic appearance in order to speak or make argument are required to receive permission from Chambers before registering with CourtCall.
+Parties seeking permission to participate telephonically must email email@example.com at least two business days prior to the hearing, and should be prepared to provide the following information: Name of party that the attorney is representing, the motion on which the attorney intends to argue, the reason that a telephonic appearance is necessary, and whether the party intends to submit evidence.